h2oai/wave/website/widgets/form/textbox.md

 ## Mobile keyboard layout

-Show proper keyboard layout on mobile devices with `keyboard` attribute.
+Show proper keyboard layout on mobile devices with `type` attribute.
 Defaults to `text`.
 This does not prevent user from typing any character.
-If you want to allow typing e.g. numeric characters only, use in combination with [mask](#with-mask).

 ```py
 q.page['example'] = ui.form_card(